 Dr Edward O’Neil Jr. is an ER Physician at Steward St Elizabeth's Medical Center in Boston and an Associate Professor of Emergency Medicine at Tufts University School of Medicine.
 He is the author of Awakening Hippocrates and A Practical Guide to Global Health Service.
-He is Chair of the Health Service Taskforce in Sub-Saharan Africa as part of the Brookings Institution’s International Volunteering and Service Initiative and directs the Omni Med-US operations.
+He previously served as Chair of the Health Service Taskforce in Sub-Saharan Africa as part of the Brookings Institution’s International Volunteering and Service Initiative and directs the Omni Med-US operations.
 He can be reached at firstname.lastname@example.org

 Nalukomo Ruth (left) and Tusubira Judith (right) are both VHTs that have taken on caretaker roles for everyone at Omni Med.
 They are both wonderful cooks and keep the compound clean.
 Ruth and Judith always give our volunteers a warm welcome and are considerate and accommodating to any special requests.
 They are a valuable part of our work and always make sure our staff and volunteers are comfortable.